Cumehtar/PGE4/docs/Wiki/Locations/Mistral.md

-An island city in southern [[Pelletine]] that "officially" opposes piracy, while privately supporting the leagues of the [[Baandari Coast]].
+An island city ruled by a theocracy that "officially" opposes piracy, while privately supporting the leagues of the [[Baandari Coast]].

 *Sources:*